lshannon/cf-flyway-db/README.md

     active: cloud

 ```
-When the Spring Boot application is pushed up the credentials in the from the Postgres managed DB in PCF are injected into the datasource values in the Cloud.
+When the Spring Boot application is pushed up to PCF, the credentials from the Postgres managed DB on PCF are injected into the Data Source values of the application.
+This results in the application connected to the managed DB, even though my local connection details are in the application.yml.

 H2 is the winning option.

+Here are the other options I tried and why I did not like them.

 ### Derby